Meralco: La Electricista

-Organized in 1891 and beginning operations in late 2000, La Electricista was the first electric company to provide electricity to Manila towards the close of the Spanish era.
-La Electricista had built a central power plant on Calle San Sebastian (now Hidalgo Street) in Quiapo, Manila.
+Organized in 1891 and beginning operations in late 1900, La Electricista was the first electric company to provide electricity to Manila towards the close of the Spanish era.
+La Electricista had built a central power plant on Calle San Sebastián (now Hidalgo Street) in Quiapo, Manila.
 On January 17, 1895, its streetlights were turned on for the first time and by 1903, it had about 3,000 electric light customers.

-Founding of the Manila Electric Railroad and Light Company
+Founding of the Manila "Electricity", "Railroad" and "Lighting" Company (MERaLCo)

-On October 20, 1902, during the American Colonial Period, the Second Philippine Commission began accepting bids to operate Manila's electric tramway, and by extension, providing electricity to the city and its suburbs.
+On October 20, 1902, under the American Insular Government, the Second Philippine Commission began accepting bids to operate Manila's electric company, and by extension, providing public lighting to the city and its suburbs.
 Detroit entrepreneur Charles M. Swift was the sole bidder and on March 24, 1903, was granted the original basic franchise of the Manila Electric Company.
 March 24 thus is marked annually as the company's anniversary.

 The Manila Electric Company acquired both La Electricista and the Compañía de los Tranvías de Filipinas, a firm that ran Manila's horse-drawn tramways which was founded in 1882.
-Construction on the electric tramway began that same year.
-In addition to acquiring La Electricista's Calle San Sebastian power plant, the company built its own steam generating plant on Isla Provisora (later becoming the Manila Thermal Power Plant), which powered the tram system and eventually also the electric service.
-By 1906, the Manila Electric Company's annual power output capacity was around eight million kWh.
+Construction on the railed tramway began that same year.
+In addition to acquiring La Electricista's Calle San Sebastián power plant, the company built its own turbine rotated by water steam generating electricity plant on Isla de Provisor (later becoming the Manila Thermal Power Plant), which fuelled the railed tram system and eventually also provided the electric service.
+By 1906, the Manila Suburb Railway were founded and later merged with the Manila Electric Company.
+Forming the Manila Electric, Railway and Lighting Company.
+The name Manila Electricity, Lighting and Railroad Company (MELARCo) was also considered.

 Manila Suburban Railways Company

 Swift was awarded another franchise in 1906 to operate a 9.8 km extension line from Paco to Fort McKinley and Pasig and founded the Manila Suburban Railway to operate this franchise.
 In 1919 this company merged with the Manila Electric Company.
 This extension was one of the most profitable of MERALCO's lines.

-By the 1920, MERALCO had a 170-strong fleet of streetcars, before switching over to buses later in that decade.
+By the 1920, MERALCO invested on transportation and owned a 170-strong fleet of streetcars, before switching over to buses later in that decade.

 The company operated 52-miles of trams until World War II.
 The equipment and tracks of the system was severely damaged during the war and had to be removed.